MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

 For all ancient DNA sequencing data (e.g FASTQ files or BAM files), that you upload to the INSDC databases (ENA, DDBJ, NCBI) you should use the following guidance:

+`samp_taxon_id`:
-- samp_taxon_id: should always be the 'special' NCBI taxonomy ID for metagenome (256318) or more specific metagenome IDs.
+  - should always be the 'special' NCBI taxonomy ID for metagenome (256318) or more specific metagenome IDs.
   - You can also use more specific metagenome taxon IDs, such as those for specific environments (e.g. soil, marine, etc.).
   - This is because _all_ ancient DNA is intrinsically metagenomic in nature, as they contain other organisms from the burial environment, and not just the host organism.

-- host_taxid:
+`host_taxid`:
-  - This taxon ID should be the NCBI taxonomy ID for the host organism that the sample was taken from.
+  - This taxon ID should be the NCBI Taxonomy ID for the host organism that the sample was taken from.
   - For example, if your bone sample was taken from a human, you would use the NCBI taxonomy for _Homo sapiens_ (9606).
-- genomic_probe_capture_id
+> **Note**
+>
+> If you are submitting data to the ENA, there will be an additional `tax_id` field added by the ENA.
+> In this field, you should specify the same information as in `host_taxid`.

+`genomic_probe_capture_id`:
   - This taxon ID should be used to describe which genomes are represented within the probe oligos.
   - For example, if your library was 'captured' for _Yersinia pestis_, you should specify a taxon ID of 632.
-  - If you have more than one strains or species, you can either specify multiple taxon IDs (depending on the interface), or a higher level (E.g. genus) taxon ID.
+  - If you have more than one strains or species, you can either specify multiple taxon IDs (depending on the interface), or a higher level (e.g. genus, family) taxon ID.

 ### Example

-I have a 1240k capture library from a Human petrous bone
+I have a 1240k capture library from a human petrous bone

 | Metadata term            | Taxon ID Name             | Taxon ID |
 | ------------------------ | ------------------------- | -------- |